THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-Jolly Grant Dehradun airport is around 60kms and two hours away from Mussourie.
+Jolly Grant Dehradun airport is around 60kms and two hours away from Mussoorie.
 Sets you back by Rs.
 1800 one way.
-It is a better option especially if you are not travelling from the North of India.
+It is a better option especially if you are not traveling from the North of India.
 In that case, you can avoid the long journey of flying to Delhi and then taking an overnight bus or train to Uttarakhand.
 Though all the flights have a layover in Delhi, it usually for less than an hour.

 Nearest Railway Station